Ivorforce/NumDot/docs/classes/class_ndarray.rst

 The first value is the value to be set, all following values are indexes into the array.

 If the index is a single boolean array, it is treated as a mask.

+If the index is a single integer array, it is treated as an index list.

 .. rst-class:: classref-item-separator